Mission History in Indonesia

 1998: Seminary is re-opened.
 Theological advisor’s family is evacuated but later returns.
 Five new students enroll in the seminary.
 A satellite seminary is established in Central Java.
 National pastors begin teaching in the seminary.

 2001: Five more men complete seminary studies and are immediately assigned to the growing number of congregations.
-After the September 11 attacks, the theological advisor’s family is permanently recalled to the United States, a year and a half earlier than the formal withdrawal plans called for.
+After the September 11 attacks, the theological advisor’s family is permanently recalled to the United States, a year and a half earlier than planned.

-2002: Gereja Lutheran Indonesia has 11 congregations and nine exploratory posts, representing a 60 percent growth in membership in two years.
+2002: Gereja Lutheran Indonesia has 11 congregations and nine exploratory posts, representing a 60% growth in membership in two years.
 Twenty-one national workers serve.

-2004: Possibilities for home mission work by Gereja Lutheran Indonesia in Papua and West Timor are explored.
-The final step in church planting proposal is accepted by the Board for World Missions.
+2004: Possibilities for outreach by Gereja Lutheran Indonesia in Papua, Nusa Tenggara Timur (NTT), and East Java are explored.
+The final step in the proposal for a transition is accepted by the Board for World Missions.

 2005: Gereja Lutheran Indonesia sends a pastor and an evangelist to begin work in Papua.
-It also joins the Confessional Evangelical Lutheran Conference.
+It also joins the Confessional Evangelical Lutheran Conference (CELC).